Clinical UM Guideline

 Mobility impairments include a broad range of disabilities that affect a person's independent movement and cause limited mobility.
 According to the National Center for Medical Rehabilitation Research, an estimated 25 million people have mobility impairments, which may take the form of paralysis, muscle weakness, nerve damage, stiffness of the joints, or balance/coordination deficits.
 About two million of these individuals use wheelchairs.

-Cherubini and colleague (2011) conducted an observational study of 150 wheelchair users (n=80 men, n=70 women) with an average age of 46.7 +/- 17.3 years, to analyze the congruence of the prescribed wheelchair and the individual's mobility needs.
+Cherubini and colleague (2011) conducted an observational study of 150 wheelchair users (n=80 men, n=70 women) with an average age of 46.7 ± 17.3 years, to analyze the congruence of the prescribed wheelchair and the individual's mobility needs.
 The subjects had varied disabilities, 24% spinal cord injury, multiple sclerosis 18%, cerebral infantile paralysis 18% and skull trauma 10%.
 The authors found that 68% of the prescribed wheelchairs were not suitable in reference to the wheelchair and accessories.
-After finding a correlation between the prescription sources and the suitability of the wheelchair for the individual, it was concluded that wheelchair prescriptions should based on careful assessment of mobility needs and improved collaboration between physicians and technicians.
+After finding a correlation between the prescription sources and the suitability of the wheelchair for the individual, it was concluded that wheelchair prescriptions should be based on careful assessment of mobility needs and improved collaboration between physicians and technicians.

 Selecting wheelchair options/accessories is individualized and must consider the user's impairment, level of function, surrounding environment, activity level, seating and positioning needs.